vmstan/gravity-sync/README.md

 ### Pi-hole Architecture

 You will want to designate one Pi-Hole as primary and at least one as secondary.

-The primary Pi-hole is where you'll make most of your configuration changes through the Web UI, doing things such as; manual allow-listing, adding block-lists, device/group management, configuring custom/local network DNS, and other changing other list settings.
-The secondary Pi-hole(s) are where you will install and configure Gravity Sync.
+- The primary Pi-hole is where you'll make most of your configuration changes through the Web UI, doing things such as; manual allow-listing, adding block-lists, device/group management, configuring custom/local network DNS, and changing other list settings.
+- The secondary Pi-hole(s) are where you will install and configure Gravity Sync.

 For more information and for reference architectures, please [refer to this document](https://github.com/vmstan/gravity-sync/blob/master/ADVANCED.md#reference-architectures)

-Starting with version 2.0, Gravity Sync will sync the Adlist database and Local DNS Settings on each Pi-hole with each other.
-(Previous versions only pulled data one way.)
+Starting with version 2.0, Gravity Sync will attempt to sync the Adlist database and Local DNS Settings on each Pi-hole reguardless of where the data was changed.
+Previous versions only pulled data one way as the standard operation.

 ## Installation